Post-transformer NLP — small models, structured output, function calling.

 Semantic search infrastructure

-- Task characterization document with architecture recommendation and cost analysis
+- Task characterization doc with architecture recommendation and cost model

-- Fine-tuned SLM with per-class evaluation metrics (if applicable)
+- Fine-tuned SLM with per-class precision, recall, and F1 metrics

-- Production serving endpoint with confidence scoring and human escalation routing
+- Production serving endpoint with confidence scoring and escalation routing

 - Batch processing pipeline for high-volume workloads

-- Monitoring setup with prediction distribution and confidence tracking
+- Monitoring setup tracking prediction distribution and confidence drift

 When does fine-tuning an SLM beat prompting a large LLM?